Bank of Japan: Boom and bust cycles

 Negative interest rates started in 2014.

 In 2013, the head of the BOJ (Kuroda) announced a new quantitative easing program (QE).
 This program would be very large in terms of quantity, but it would also be different in terms of quality—qualitative easing (QQE).
 In other words, the BOJ would (and did) also purchase riskier assets like stocks and REITs.
 In 2016, the BOJ initiated yield curve control (YCC), and started its negative interest rates policy (NIRP).
 The BOJ is also the largest owner of Japanese stocks.
 In 2024, following announcements of about 5% wage growth by Japan's largest companies, the BOJ ended eight year of negative interest rates by setting new short term targets of 0 to 0.1%.

+In December 2025, the BOJ raised its short-term policy target to a 30-year high of 0.75 per cent as it believed that Japan was on the cusp of durably achieving its 2 per cent inflation target.
+However, escalating conflicts in the Middle East resulted in pressure for the BOJ holding off on raising rates further in light of surging oil prices.

 Curbing deflation

 Following the election of Prime Minister Shinzō Abe in December 2012, the Bank of Japan, with Abe's urging, took proactive steps to curb deflation in Japan.
 On 30 October 2012, the Bank of Japan announced that it would undertake further monetary-easing action for the second time in a month.
 Under the leadership of new Governor Haruhiko Kuroda, the Bank of Japan released a statement on 5 April 2013 announcing that it would be purchasing securities and bonds at a rate of 60-70 trillion yen a year in an attempt to double Japan's money base in two years.

 But by 2016, it was apparent that three years of monetary easing had little effect on deflation so the Bank of Japan instigated a review of its monetary stimulus program.